samswen/lambda-emfiles/readme.md

 2) with ioredis, Failed to refresh slots cache
 3) with mongodb, MongoServerSelectionError
 4) EMFILE, too many open files

 ...

 etc

-It most likely caused by exceeding file descriptors limit of AWS lambda. lambda-emfiles provides solution to the problem.
+It most likely caused by exceeding the file descriptors limit of AWS lambda. lambda-emfiles provides solution to the problem.

 # how to use